rimarque/CPP-Modules/README.md

 ( , 99)
 ```

-Step 2.
-Sort pairs (PmergeMe<Container>::sortPairs()) - perform pairwise comparisons so that the first number of each pair is also the highest.
+### Step 2.
+Sort pairs
+Perform pairwise comparisons so that the first number of each pair is also the highest.
 As N is odd, in our example, 99 in unpaired.
+(PmergeMe<Container>::sortPairs()).
 ```
 Pair Collection:
 (30, 20)